Tag Archives: battery

 For information only.
 Not applicable to all situations.

-1. Keep Things Clean: Boating can be a messy business, but a clean and well-kept boat should last longer than its slimy and unmaintained counterpart.
+1. Keep Things Clean: Boating can be a messy business, but a clean, well-kept vessel should last longer than its slimy, shabby counterpart.
 Regularly remove scale and algae scum from the hull and watch out for buildup.
-Upholstery should be maintained with proper marine cleaners and protectants to avoid replacing it down the road.
+Maintain upholstery with proper marine cleaners and protectants to avoid replacing it down the road.

-2. Maintain the Battery: Marine batteries can last years if properly maintained.
-Make sure the battery is secured before every trip and firmly mounted to the boat.
-Immediately after use, recharge your battery fully to decrease the chance of sulfate deposit buildup.
-If your battery requires it, make sure its water is at the right level.
+2. Stay charged up: Marine batteries can last years if properly cared for.
+Make sure the battery is secured and firmly mounted to the boat before every trip.
+Recharge it fully after each use to decrease the chance of sulfate deposit buildup.
+And make sure its water is always at the right level.

-3. Check the Engine: Most boats are run hard on the weekends and left idle for the rest of the week.
-This irregular use is hard on a boat.
-That’s why it’s so important to inspect and check all the engines components and fluids every time you go boating.
-If you find a leak, get it properly repaired right away to prevent further damage and keep toxins out of the water.
+3. Eye the engine: Most boats are run hard on the weekends and left idle the rest of the week.
+This irregular use is hard on any watercraft.
+That’s why it’s so important to check all engine components and fluids every time you hit the water.
+If you find a leak, get it fixed right away to prevent more damage and keep toxins out of the water.

-4. Check the Propeller: Your propeller needs to be inspected on a regular basis because any dents, knicks, or dings which can hinder performance, drive up fuel costs, and create internal damage.
-A few times per season remove the entire propeller in order to remove any built up gunk or debris from your prop shaft and relubricate.
+4. Check the prop: Your propeller needs to be inspected regularly.
+Any dents, nicks, or dings can slow things down, drive up fuel costs, and create internal damage.
+A few times each season, remove the entire propeller and get rid of any built-up gunk or debris around your prop shaft, and relubricate.

-5. Don’t Stop Now: The end of boating season doesn’t mean the end of boat maintenance.
-Be sure to have your boat professionally winterized to prevent freezing damage to the engine and hull.
-Then, make sure it’s properly covered for winter storage.
+5. Don’t Stop Now: Don’t stop now: The end of boating season doesn’t mean the end of boat maintenance.
+Boats aren’t built to be cold.
+Have yours professionally winterized to prevent freezing damage to the engine and hull, and make sure it’s properly covered for winter storage.

 For information only.
 Not applicable to all situations.